Jacques Banchereau

 Jacques Banchereau is an internationally prominent French American immunologist and molecular biologist.
-As of 2022, he is Chief Scientific Officer at Immunai.
+As of 2024, he is Chief Scientific Officer at Javelin Biotech.
 He was formerly professor and director of immunological sciences at the Jackson Laboratory for Genomic Medicine and also the former chief science officer, senior vice president, and DTA (Discovery and Translational Area) head of inflammation & virology at Hoffman-La Roche.
 He is best known for his extensive research on dendritic cells with Nobel Laureate Ralph M. Steinman.
 He is the fifth most cited immunologist ranked by Times Higher Education's report.

 Experience

 Banchereau was born in France.
 He graduated from University of Angers as a pharmacist in 1975.
 He completed his PhD study in biochemistry from University of Paris in 1980.
 Then he completed his post-doctorate study at Columbia University.
 During his PhD and post-doctorate time, he was involved with the discovery and functional analysis of GM-CSF, IL-4, IL-5, IL-10, IL-13, and IL-17.
 After his time at Columbia, he started his career as a scientist at Schering-Plough France in 1981, and quickly rose to the post of director for immunological research in 1984.
 In 1996, he left the company to found the Baylor Institute for Immunology Research.
 He served as adjunct professor at UT Southwestern Medical Center, and is now adjunct professor at Mount Sinai School of Medicine, Texas A&M University College of Dentistry, and Baylor University.
 In 2010, he joined Hoffman-La Roche at Nutley to become the chief scientific officer, senior vice president, and head of inflammation and virology.
 In 2012, he accepted the invitation from the Jackson Laboratory to be appointed as director of immunological sciences.